Overview

 How We Evaluated

-Each calculator was checked for formula accuracy against known reference values — paint coverage rates against manufacturer-published figures, gravel density against standard bulk material references, and the roofing calculator's slope-adjustment formula against basic trigonometric verification.
-All six tools clearly show their underlying calculation via a step-by-step breakdown, letting you verify the result rather than trusting a black-box number.
+We checked each calculator for formula accuracy against known reference values: paint coverage rates against manufacturer-published figures, gravel density against standard bulk material references, and the roofing calculator's slope-adjustment formula against basic trigonometric verification.
+All six tools clearly show their underlying calculation via a step-by-step breakdown, so you can verify the result rather than trusting a black-box number.

 Key Terms